isthereagametoday/is-there-a-cubs-game/README.md

 A simple, tiny single-service website.

 Todo list:
+- This is launched.
+So disabled the ability to push straight to master.
+After I add these readme edits.
   - Set up heroku scheduler for tweets with the twitter bin script from npm-twitter or just node twitter.js.
   Don't care, just get 'er done.
   - Add support for eventType, since I said I would push that til after launch and I launched.
   - Tests or test.
 Well, three tests for yes no and well?
 Just test the damn thing.
     - Started by installing Jasmine and Karma today (2/21).